Cardiff School of Art & Design>Courses>Fine Art - BA (Hons) Degree

 You will begin to explore your nascent artistic position through an in-depth study of key artworks within the cannon of fine art that you have a personal affinity with from a museum, gallery or private collection, with this as the focus of your research and the catalyst that will help you develop your practice and position.
 Alongside tutorials, lectures and group critiques, you'll spend time in the studio – as well as visiting galleries, museums and other national centres of excellence.

-Constellation: critique - 40 credits
+21st Century Challenges - 40 credits

 Year Three

-Subject – consolidation - 40 credits
+Subject: Consolidation - 40 credits

 In your final year you'll reach a professional standard and define the parameters of your own practice.
 You'll refine practical and theoretical skills and use them to create original pieces that really make an impact.
 You'll put your work into context and explore its potential through open critiques and seminars with your tutors and fellow artists.

-Constellation: contribution - 40 credits
+Contribution - 40 credits*

 Your practice is underpinned by your knowledge.
-Demonstrate your research and analysis skills in your final constellation submission, where you'll explore ideas in both written and practical forms.
+Demonstrate your research and analysis skills in your final research submission, where you explore ideas in both written and practical forms.

 Learning & Teaching